noahspott/noahspott/README.md

 <li>Philosophy</li>
 <li>Exercise</li>
 <br /><br />
+If you wanna collaborate on a project, feel free to reach out!
-📫 Please reach out: noahspottdev@gmail.com
+📫 noahspottdev@gmail.com